SayefReyadh/SayefReyadh/README.md

 In my past life, I was a Lecturer at Daffodil International University, teaching the next generation of computer science and engineering students.
 I learned the importance of understanding, empathizing, and having patience with my audience, a skill that has helped me create better workflows for customers/users in my current roles.

-But now, I'm here at Craftsmen, ready to take on any challenge that comes my way.
-Let's build greatness together! 💪🚀

 ### _BLOGS_

 - [Managing dependency on external modules in a seamless way](https://craftsmenltd.com/blog/2022/09/06/managing-dependency-on-external-modules-in-a-seamless-way/)